jerepe/CLI-markdown/README.md

 It has been created using content from this [wonderbar page](https://docs.github.com/en/get-started/writing-on-github/getting-started-with-writing-and-formatting-on-github/basic-writing-and-formatting-syntax)

-My goal is to use the CLI as much as possible, and therefore a GUI as less as possible.

 Of course ... you are **NOT** allowed to scrowl down before checking my
 ### [blog](https://www.jeremyperreau.com/).